-For a narrow and short space, stair-step rods for kids’ clothing storage.
+For a narrow and short space, utilize this small closet organization idea: stair-step rods for kids’ clothing storage.
 Since their clothing is short and slender, you can hang one rod higher and further back in the closet and another bar lower and more toward the front to get a double layer of storage.
 Consider tension shower rods, which can be installed without making holes in the wall and are easier to change as the child gets older.

-Using double closet rods -- one over the other -- is the best way to squeeze more storage space out of a closet.
+Using double closet rods—one over the other—is the best way to organize clothes in a closet and squeeze in more storage space, especially if you have taller ceilings.
 Be sure to measure the length of each item you'll be hanging there and allow another 6 inches of clearance above and below each rod.
 Blouses, shirts, skirts, jackets, and kids' clothes will all fit on double rods.

 If your closet is also your dressing area, make it more functional by hanging a large mirror on the wall behind a dresser.
 Or consider hanging a floor-length mirror on a door.

 See-through wire drawers make finding clothes or other items in your closet quick and easy.
-This metal pull-out storage system has drawers with various depths to fit into different sized spaces, and provides a more organized form of storage than simple cubbies would provide.
+This metal pull-out bedroom closet organizer has drawers with various depths to fit into different sized spaces, and provides a more organized form of storage than simple cubbies would provide.